hcal/sprintlang/README.md

 It is a personal project that I'd be happy to share, but it is more of a "what if" project than a useable tool today - and that may be all it ever is.

+> **I could truely use your help with the design of SprintLang**.
+Feel free to send any suggestions my way.
+Even if you're a non-technical person but have a good idea create an issue or feature request anyway!
+[Contributing](#contributing)

 ## Table of Contents
 - [Background](#background)
 - [Current State](#current-state)